AdamNiederer/vue-mode/README.md

                         :fetcher github
                         :repo "codefalling/vue-mode"))
    ```
-   • So the section should look like this, after the update:
+   The section should look like this, after the update:
    ```lisp
    dotspacemacs-additional-packages '(
    (vue-mode :location (recipe